Polyscias sambucifolia: Distribution and habitat

 The natural range of distribution is from Cape Otway (38° S) in the state of Victoria to the McPherson Range (28° S), on the border of New South Wales and Queensland.
 It is often seen on the edge of rainforests.

 Ecology

-Currawongs eat the fruit.
-The caterpillars of the elderberry panax leaf roller (Cryptoptila australana) eat the leaves.
+The caterpillars of the elderberry panax leaf roller (Cryptoptila australana) eat the leaves, currawongs eat the fruit, dispersing the seeds afterwards.
+The species also regenerates from root suckers after bushfire, and suckering has been recorded at other times.
+It can colonise disturbed habitats.

 Uses

 Elderberry panax has attractive foliage and fruit.